KMchaudhary/scroll_portfolio/README.md

 # scroll_portfolio
-This website contain scroll section that make more beautifyl portfolio
+This website contain scroll section that make more beautiful portfolio